sitiporn/DebiasNeuro-components/README.md

     - [x] get rid of samples are not belong to 3 classes
     - [x] compute average prob of every samples for golden answer of each samples

+- [ ] compute average embeddings of [CLS] of HOL and LOL set add feed to FFN to softmax to see distribution of each class

 - [ ] changing y computation by consider non-entailment class to compute indirect effect

 - [ ] further interventions